Eating Apples With IBS: Dried, Green, Peeled, Cooked Apples, & more.

 • People are not usually sensitive to all six types of FODMAPs.

-• Apples may have a beneficial effect on your IBS-constipation (they have a laxative effect).
+• Apples may have a beneficial effect on your IBS constipation (they have a laxative effect).

-Keeping a food diary and recording symptoms related to apples with IBS will help you to decide the effect of apples on your IBS-constipation.
+Keeping a food diary and recording symptoms related to apples with IBS will help you to decide the effect of apples on your IBS constipation.

 Apples and IBS-D (diarrhea).

 People with IBS-D are more likely to benefit from restricting FODMAP.
-This is because FODMAPs (like sorbitol and fructose in apples) draw more water in to your digestive tract.
+This is because FODMAPs (like sorbitol and fructose in apples) draw more water into your digestive tract.

-More water equals diarrhea, bloating and abdominal pain.
+More water equals diarrhea, bloating, and abdominal pain.
 Therefore, restricting apples may be a good option if you have a diarrhea-predominant IBS.

 Shall you stop eating apples with IBS?